tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 Review](https://en.wikipedia.org/wiki/Psychological_Review)*.
 The author
 [George A. Miller](https://en.wikipedia.org/wiki/George_Armitage_Miller) is considered one of the founders in the field of cognitive science.
-His historic claim is you can only juggle between 5 and 9 things in your brain at any one time.
+His historic claim is that **you can only juggle between 5 and 9 things in your brain at any one time**.

-To my knowledge, despite some [controversy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4486516/) over the years, this 7 &#x00B1; 2 figure has withstood the ongoing [reproducibility crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) intact.
-It appears to capture a deep truth about how our brains actually function, but many people are skeptical of the result because **seven** sounds like an absurdly small number.
+To my knowledge, despite some [controversy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4486516/) over the years, this 7 &#x00B1; 2 figure has withstood the ongoing [reproducibility crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) and it appears to capture a deep truth about how our brains actually function.
+However many people are immediately skeptical of the result because **seven** sounds like an absurdly small number.

 Surely if you are doing something complex like writing software, or planning a wedding for that matter, you are juggling dozens to hundreds of